jump-dev/Convex.jl/docs/src/faq.md

 ------------------------------------

-Convex.jl and JuMP are both modelling languages for mathematical programming embedded in Julia, and both interface with solvers via the MathProgBase interface, so many of the same solvers are available in both.
+Convex.jl and JuMP are both modelling languages for mathematical programming embedded in Julia, and both interface with solvers via MathOptInterface, so many of the same solvers are available in both.
 Convex.jl converts problems to a standard conic form.
 This approach requires (and certifies) that the problem is convex and DCP compliant, and guarantees global optimality of the resulting solution.